Koredotcom/docs/docs/xo/agentai/integration/genesys/manual-integration-of-agent-ai-voice-with-genesys-cloud.md

 **Conversation** > **Transcription** > **View**

+!!! note

-**Note**: The Conversation permission is available only in CX3 license.
+    The Conversation permission is available only in CX3 license.

 6. Once finished, the **Assigned Permissions** view should look like this:
 <img src="../images/assigned-permissions-10.png" alt="assigned-permissions" title="assigned-permissions" style="border: 1px solid gray; zoom:80%;">